bitromortac/lndmanage/README.md

 under the `annotations` section (as specified in [`config_sample.ini`](lndmanage/templates/config_sample.ini)), annotations can be saved.
 These annotations will then appear in the `listchannels` views.

+## Support of lncli
+lndmanage supports the native command line interface of `lnd` in interactive mode.
+This achieves the goal of having to only open one terminal window for node management and enables an easy way to run `lncli` from remote machines.
+In interactive mode `lncli` is available as it would be via command line, e.g.:

+`$ lndmangage lncli getinfo`

+The json text output you get from `lncli` is syntax highlighted.
+To enable `lncli` support, lndmanage needs to find the `lncli` executable on the path, or in the `~/.lndmanage` home folder (or environment variable `LNDMANAGE_HOME`).
+To get the `lncli` binary, copy it over from your `$GOPATH/bin/lncli`, compile it yourself, or download one of the official [releases](https://github.com/lightningnetwork/lnd/releases).
+*If lndmanage runs on the same host as `lnd` you typically don't have to do anything.* To check if it's working you should see `Enabled lncli: using /path/to/lncli` and be able to access the `lncli` option.

 ## Setup
 lndmanage will be developed in lockstep with lnd and tagged accordingly.